ng-icons/ng-icons/apps/documentation/src/content/reference/size-colour-and-stroke.md

 <blockquote class="warning">
 strokeWidth only has an effect on icon sets drawn with strokes, such as Feather or Lucide.
 It does nothing on filled sets.
 </blockquote>

+## Colouring with CSS classes

+Setting `color` on the icon, or on anything above it, is enough for most cases.
+If you use Tailwind, colour icons with `text-*` utilities, which needs ng-icons' cascade layer declared ahead of Tailwind's.
+See [Tailwind CSS](/docs/tailwind).